 Innovate or Die.
 I said this recently at one of our mastermind events, and despite the fact that was a number of people in the room, you could hear a pin drop.

-It’s kind of accounts are fed up hearing it.
+It’s kind of accountants are fed up hearing it.

-But my version of innovate or die is different to what a lot of people are saying.
+But my version of innovate or die is different from what a lot of people are saying.

 The accountancy profession is not known for its agility, or tendencies to embrace change, but accountancy firm owners, as business owners, need to embrace the change.

 I got to spend a day with Jay Abraham’s recently.
-So for those of you who don’t know Jay Abraham’s, he’s an American entrepreneur by some he’s described as the ultimate entrepreneur, and by others he’s described as the $21.7 billion man, and he’s a problem solver.
+So for those of you who don’t know Jay Abraham’s, he’s an American entrepreneur by some he’s described as the ultimate entrepreneur, and by others, he’s described as the $21.7 billion man.
 He’s a growth strategist and a marketing consultant to businesses, but he’s legendary.
-Jay Abraham.

-And when I spent the day with Jay Abraham, he talked about looking not only at our own industry, and our own business and what’s happening in that, but to look outside into other business sectors and to introduce concepts from other business sectors, other professions., other niche’s back into our own business and his message was that innovation is key.
+When I spent the day with Jay Abraham, he talked about looking not only at our own industry, and our own business and what’s happening in that, but to look outside into other business sectors and to introduce concepts from other business sectors, other professions and other niche’s back into our own business and his message was that innovation is key.

 Now I just happened to spend that day with Jay Abraham in Phoenix in Arizona.
 On the morning of the Mastermind with Jay I was walking on the street and I saw this electric scooter parked in a little stand.

 Everybody is familiar with Uber.
-Okay, so Uber changed the world in relation to how taxis operates.
+Uber changed the world in relation to how taxis operate.
 It gave us control.
 It gave us control in terms of how we travel when we travel the way we travel.
-So Uber is the game changer.
+So Uber is the game-changer.
 Uber is the one who led the way and is the one that’s best globally known.

 But there was a second company called Lyft and Lyft followed in Uber’s footsteps.
 So Lyft provides the same type of service in terms of taxis and transport.
 But what Lyft have done is they’ve taken it a step further.
 They have innovated that extra little bit and they’ve introduced electric scooters that you can hire off your phone for a couple of dollars.

-Now I didn’t need an electric scooter to travel anywhere, but it was just for the hell of it.
-Just for the fun.
-I rented the electric scooter.
+Now I didn’t need an electric scooter to travel anywhere, but it was just for the fun, I rented the electric scooter.

 As I’m scooting along down the street.
 I go by a bakery.
-Okay.
-A bakery bog standard bakery selling cupcakes, selling cakes doing what baker’s do.
-But on the side wall of the bakery, I see this cupcake ATM.
+A bog-standard bakery selling cupcakes, selling cakes doing what baker’s do.
+But on the sidewall of the bakery, I see this cupcake ATM.